EddyLuten/bhreia.com/docs/character-creation/character-options.md

 ### Divine Harmony {:.stats}

-Some time during your life, you've produced a performance so beautiful that [Cauda](../deities/cauda.md) himself was moved to tears of joy.
+Some time during your life, you've produced a performance so beautiful that [[cauda]] himself was moved to tears of joy.
 He decided to suffuse your soul into the divine harmony that binds him and his followers.
 {:.stat}

 **Harmonious Performance.** You get a +1 to Performance (CHA) skill checks and have Advantage on Performance skill checks in front of crowds of 10 or more people.